Arkansas Annulment and Prohibited Marriage Laws

 For the most part, the institution of marriage is regulated on a state-by-state basis.
 However, as with all state laws, sometimes federal courts intervene and rule certain state laws unconstitutional, as we have seen with state bans on same-sex marriage (which violate equal protection under the U.S. Constitution).
 State laws also set age limits for getting married without parental consent; determine the manner in which annulments are obtained; prohibit certain kinds of marriages; and other aspects of familial relationships.

-Such laws typically change along with changing social mores, typically in line with regional cultural differences.
+Such laws tend to change along with shifting social mores, typically in line with regional cultural differences.

 Overview of Arkansas Annulment and Prohibited Marriage Laws

 According to Arkansas statute, a married couple may seek an annulment if they lacked consent, were unable to consummate the marriage, if fraud was involved, if the parties were underage at the time of the marriage, or where incest is involved.
-The Arkansas Constitution prohibits marriage between members of the same sex, although both state and federal courts have ruled the amendment unconstitutional.
-The state Supreme Court has yet to issue its ruling as of January 2015.
+The Arkansas Constitution prohibited marriage between members of the same sex; however, both state and federal courts have ruled the amendment unconstitutional.
+In June of 2015, the U.S. Supreme Court ruled on Obergefell v.
+Hodges, finding that state bans on same-sex marriage violate the Fourteenth Amendment's Equal Protection clause.

 The following chart lists additional details on Arkansas laws regarding annulment and prohibited marriage.
 See FindLaw's Marriage Law section to learn more.